sh0ckSec/RFID-Gooseneck/README.md

 <img src="https://user-images.githubusercontent.com/104524120/183314105-ac8e840d-e4df-4971-92a6-41a3f69e5eaa.jpg" width=40% height=40%>

-# NEW (UPDATED) - Cloning Low-Frequency Cards - Mobile Phone + Flipper Zero
+# Flipper Zero - Cloning Low-Frequency Cards
 To remain incognito while at the client site, cloning a card with a mobile phone and a Flipper Zero hidden away will keep the lowest profile rather than fiddling with a laptop when you need to copy the card data.

 ### Mobile Cloning Gear: